An introduction to drinking water in Oregon

 For additional help in understanding public water system regulations and treatment, call OHA's Drinking Water Program at 971-673-0405.

+Source Water Assessments are reports that provide data, maps, and technical information about the source of drinking water to each public water system.
 Source water assessments for Oregon public water systems were completed between 1999 and 2005.
 DEQ and OHA will be providing updates to many of the assessments in 2016 and 2017.
 The updated source water assessments supplement the original assessment and provide the water systems and communities more detailed information on the watershed or recharge area that supplies their well, spring or intake (the “drinking water source area”).
 Public water systems and local communities can use the information in the assessments to voluntarily develop and implement drinking water protection strategies.

 Drinking water sources, whether from a watershed or aquifer recharge area, are subject to a variety of potential point and nonpoint sources of pollution from natural and human (anthropogenic) sources.
 Identifying potential pollutants provides local awareness and assists the community in developing risk reduction measures.